Summary of projects and alliances

 At Bynoe, LIT has established a foothold in the Bynoe Pegmatite Field, located 50 km south-southwest of Darwin, the capital of the Northern Territory.
 Close to infrastructure, LIT’s exploration licence is part of the wider, 200-km long Litchfield Pegmatite Belt, which has been intruded by a suite of highly differentiated S-type granites, the probable source of the pegmatites and mineralisation.
 Only very recently has the possibility of significant lithium mineralisation there been considered.
 View more

-In line with its strategy of pursuing potential lithium development opportunities throughout Australia, LIT holds three exploration licences on Kangaroo Island, some 100 km south-southwest of Adelaide, the South Australian capital.
+In line with its strategy of pursuing potential lithium development opportunities throughout Australia, LIT holds two exploration licences on Kangaroo Island, some 100 km south-southwest of Adelaide, the South Australian capital.
 LIT’s focus is the pegmatite intrusives into the Tapanappa Formation.
 These form dykes and sills of predominately feldspar-quartz-muscovite, with varying amounts of topaz, tourmaline, graphite, citrine and apatite.
 The project contains the Dudley mine, which was operational during the 1890s and early 1900s; it was mined for gem tourmaline, ceramic-grade feldspar, silica and kaolin for brick-making.
 View more